rdfostrich/article-swj2020-cobra/content/solution.md

 #### Version Query

-A Version Query (VQ) enables querying across all versions, with results being annotated with the version in which they occur.
+A Version Query (VQ) enables querying across all versions, with results being annotated with the versions in which they occur.
 [VQ over a unidirectional delta chain](https://rdfostrich.github.io/article-jws2018-ostrich/#version-query) is done by iterating over the snapshot for a given triple pattern in a streaming manner.
 Every snapshot triple is queried within the deletion index.